tempobeast/team-grade-check-app/README.md

 ![gif of add player](https://media.giphy.com/media/2N3JoSFxhBJmPM2TT4/giphy.gif)

-The coach can then filter students based on name, position or team (and eventually based on failing grade <60% or near failing 60-70%).
+The coach can then filter students based on name, position or team.
+Failing grades (<60%) or near failing (60-70%) will display in red an yellow, respectively .
 When a player is clicked from the player list, a player card is rendered with all of the pertinent information.
 If the latest grades have been input the current grade will be displayed.
 If not, a form will be rendered so that the coach, manager or student can input their grades.

 ![gif of player list and player card](https://media.giphy.com/media/aEWuD2tvDbD14b9QG5/giphy.gif)

 ## Future Features

-The back end has not been developed for this app yet, so the added grades do not persist.
-When the back end is functioning, any failing grade will result in the student, class and teacher text color chagning to red and any near failing changed to orange.
-I will also add a dropdown to filter failing and at-risk athletes.
+Future features include:
+-links to each teacher's email to start dialog or ask questions -graph of players grades over time to easily view progress or regress

 ## Running the server